cirrus-geo/cirrus-geo/docs/src/cirrus/cli/04_commands.rst

         }

 - *show:*
-    Show a deployment configuration's environment variables
+    Show a deployment configuration's environment variables available in the parameter store

     .. code-block:: bash

         cirrus mgmt name-dev show

 - *template-payload:*
-    Template a payload using a deployment's vars and '$' based substitution
+    Template a payload using a deployment's environment variables and '$' based substitution

     .. code-block:: bash